Las Vegas Classic

-The Las Vegas Classic is an eight-team college basketball tournament held in December at Orleans Arena in Paradise, Nevada.
-Continental Tire is the current sponsor of the tournament.
-Each team will play four games in the Classic – the first two at on-campus sites and the final two rounds at the Orleans Arena.
+The Las Vegas Classic was an eight-team college basketball tournament held in December at Orleans Arena in Paradise, Nevada.
+Each team played four games in the Classic – the first two at on-campus sites and the final two rounds at the Orleans Arena.
+After being televised by FS1 for years, the tournament went untelevised in 2021, which turned out to be its final year.